DEGJS/moduleLoader/README.md

 #### options.filenameSuffix
 Type: `String`
-The suffix of the JS bundle being loaded in module-supporting browsers.
+The suffix of the JS bundle being loaded in browsers that support modules.
 This can be overridden at the element level by adding a `data-suffix` attribute to the element.
 Default: `-bundle.js`

 #### options.filenameNoModuleSuffix
 Type: `String`
-The suffix of the JS bundle being loaded in non-module-supporting browsers.
-This can be overridden at the element level by adding a `data-suffix` attribute to the element.
+The suffix of the JS bundle being loaded in browsers that don't support modules.
+This can be overridden at the element level by adding a `data-no-module-suffix` attribute to the element.
 Default: `-bundle-nomodule.js`

 ## Browser Support